-Here are relevant materials in United States v.
-Murphy (E.D.
-Okla.):
+Here are the materials so far in United States v.
+Peterson (N.D.
+Cal.):

 Grant Christensen has posted “Getting Cooley Right: The Inherent Criminal Powers of Tribal Law Enforcement,” forthcoming in the UC Davis Law Review, on SSRN.